-- ENGL 001 and ENGL 002 English level students cannot register for any other course; - ENGL 003 English level students are only allowed to additionally register for BUSN 240 and/or ISYS 210.
+- ENGL 001 and ENGL 002 English level students cannot register for any other course; - ENGL 003 English level students are only allowed to additionally register for BUSN 240.

 A student dropped from the Department cannot register anymore for Business courses, unless his/her new Major requires it.
 Any student dropped from the Department of Business Administration is not eligible to apply for graduation as a BBA, through elective courses in another Major.